viktor-nikolov/lwIP-file-via-socket/README.md

 The sample [Vitis workspace](demo_app_FreeRTOS_on_Zynq/project_files/DemoFileViaSocket_sw) provides an environment for building the demo app source file  [DemoFileViaSocket.cpp](demo_app_FreeRTOS_on_Zynq/DemoFileViaSocket.cpp) for FreeRTOS.

+Let me provide a few notes on Board Support Package (BSP) settings needed for successfull compilation of the demo app with lwIP.

-enable lwIP in the BSP
+First, you need to enable the lwIP in the BSP:

 <img title="" src="pictures/enable_lwIP.png" alt="" width="500">

-tbd
+The following settings are then needed in the lwIP BSP configuration:

-api_mode "SOCKET API" because it is stand alone app
+- Set api_mode to "SOCKET API" because this api_mode is required for a stand-alone application.

-dhcp_options/lwip_dhcp true

-temac_adapter_options/phy_link_speed "1000 Mbps"
+- Set dhcp_options/lwip_dhcp to true because the app code is using DHCP to obtain an IP address.

+- (optional) On my network, the Zybo Z7 wasn't able to negotiate link speed.
+Therefore, I manually set temac_adapter_options/phy_link_speed to "1000 Mbps" to resolve the issue.
+This may be just a problem related to my particular network router.
+You may try to leave phy_link_speed on the default autodetect setting.

 <img title="" src="pictures/lwIP_settings.png" alt="" width="650">

-tbd